textworld/online_snapshot/README.md

 First paste the url in the index page.
 Then click the submit button and wait for a few seconds.
 Then the browser will navigate you to the detail page.
 You will see the title, the url and an snapshot image.

-### Generator

-To use the generator, look at [generator-standard-readme](https://github.com/RichardLitt/generator-standard-readme).
-There is a global executable to run the generator in that package, aliased as `standard-readme`.

 ## Maintainers

 [@textworld](https://github.com/textworld).